 - 361. Principles of Business Finance (5).
 Pr., AC 201, EC 202.
 The first course in Business Finance with emphasis on short-term, intermediate, and long-term financing of business firms. - 362.
 Financial Management.
-Pr., FI 361, QM 274.Second course in Business Finance concentrating on theories and practices applicable to the financial administration of the firm. - 421.
+Pr., Fl 361, QM 274.Second course in Business Finance concentrating on theories and practices applicable to the financial administration of the firm. - 365.
+Financial Institutions and Markets (5).
+Pr.
+EC 360, Fl 361.A comprehensive study of financial institutions and markets and the relevance of these institutions and markets to the economy in general. - 421.
 Property (Casualty) Insurance (5).
 Pr., FI 321.A thorough study of (1) the casualty risks associated with property ownership and use and (2) the techniques of transferring these risks through the use of insurance contracts. - 424.
 Life and Health Insurance (5).
-Pr., FI 321.

-Principles of insurance applied to human values.
-Topics covered include individual and group insurance, use of life insurance for business purposes.

-427. Real Estate Financing (5).
-Pr., FI 3232 or permission of instructor, Junior standing.
+Pr., FI 321.Principles of insurance applied to human values.
+Topics covered include individual and group insurance, use of life insurance for business purposes. - 427.
+Real Estate Financing (5).
+Pr., FI 323 or permission of instructor, Junior standing.